The rules are complex. In principle, Israeli resident individuals over 18 must file a tax return unless they are eligible for a filing exemption.

 Notwithstanding the above, Israeli resident individuals must generally file an annual personal tax return if they fall into any of the following categories:

 1) Holders of a 10% or more interest in a privately held entity, directly or indirectly.
-This does not apply to new and senior returning residents for 10 years, as outlined above.
+For Olim – see above.

-3) If income includes severance pay upon leaving an employment or death, or a pension lump sum that the ITA allowed to be spread over more than one year.
+2) If income includes severance pay, or a pension lump sum that the ITA allowed to be spread over more than one year.

-6) If the individual, or the individual‘s spouse or child under 18, held at any time in the year any of the following: any right in a foreign-resident entity that is not publicly traded on a stock exchange; or other foreign assets if their value on any day in the year was NIS 1,768,000 or more; an account at one or more foreign banking institutions if the total balance in all foreign banking institutions on any day in the year was NIS 1,768,000 or more.
-This does not apply to new and senior returning residents for 10 years.
+5) If the individual, or the individual’s spouse or child under 18, held at any time in the year any of the following: any right in a foreign-resident entity that is not publicly traded on a stock exchange; or other foreign assets if their value on any day in the year was NIS 1,872,000 or more; an account at one or more foreign banking institutions if the total balance in all foreign banking institutions on any day in the year was NIS 1, 872,000 or more.
+For Olim – see above

-Taxpayers who are not in employment or business, who do not fall within the two reporting requirements listed in No. 6 above and had annual income below NIS 16,605 in 2010 will not be subject to file an annual tax return.
-This will benefit a number of low-income earners.
+Taxpayers who are not in employment or business, who do not fall within the two reporting requirements listed in No. 5 above and had annual income below NIS 17,658 in 2014 will not be subject to file an annual tax return.

 Additional reporting requirements apply to anyone who conducts a prescribed reportable tax-planning act (also known as aggressive tax planning).